sopnode/oai5g-rfsim/README.md

 ### Cleanup

-To clean up all OAI5G pods, you can run on your laptop ``./demo-oai.py --stop` or run the following command directly on the k8s cluster:
+To clean up all OAI5G pods, you can run on your laptop ``./demo-oai.py --stop`` or to run the following command directly on the k8s cluster:

 ```bash
 sopnode-l1$ helm --namespace oai5g ls --short --all | xargs -L1 helm --namespace oai5g delete